About the School

 A. A boarding student lives on campus in one of Mercersburg’s seven dormitories, while a day student lives off campus, typically within easy driving distance of Mercersburg.

 A. Boarding students live with a roommate in one of our seven dormitories.
 All dorm rooms are air conditioned, equipped with wireless and Ethernet Internet connections, and furnished with beds, dressers, desks, and desk chairs.
 Many common rooms in the dormitories are equipped with kitchenettes, televisions, and computers.
 Faculty members and their families also live in each dorm.

-Students may also bring a personal laptop or desktop computer.
-Shared computers and printers are available in several locations around campus, including many dormitory common rooms, Lenfest Hall, and other locations.
-Both iOS (Apple) and Windows operating systems are supported on the campus network.
+A. All students are required to bring an iPad or macOS laptop computer that is capable of running the latest operating system.
+Shared computers and printers are available in several locations around campus, including many dorm common rooms and Lenfest Hall.
+Mercersburg’s campus has a wireless network in all academic and dormitory spaces and most public spaces.
+Both iOS and Windows operating systems are supported on the campus network.

 A. If a day student is interested in becoming a boarder, they have the option of applying for a boarding spot.
 Decisions will be made on a case-by-case basis depending on family situation, dorm availability, and financial aid.